-The capacities to live, make food, and maintain hygiene are dependent on a supply of safe water.
-In an event that disrupts daily routine, residents need water to cure disease, extinguish fires or avoid evacuation.
+The ability to prepare food, stay clean and survive, all rely on having access to reliable and safe water.
+Communities require water for health, emergency situations, and everyday necessities.
+Water is crucial for daily activities and cannot be disrupted during times of crisis.
 Essentially, water is important to everyday life.
 It cannot stop flowing when disasters occur.
-Operating a water plant comes with a responsibility to the public trust.
+Operating a water plant comes with a responsibility to the public.
 Water system operators should be ready to work when others are expecting to stay home.

 Below you will find information on various topics to help you be better prepared should an incident affecting drinking water occur.